Pothole: In popular culture

 Potholes have been commented on both in various media.

 Visual art

-Two artists, Jim Bachor of Chicago and Baadal Nanjundaswamy of Bangalore, India, have used artwork as a commentary on potholes by placing mosaics (depicting ice cream in various manifestations) or sculpture (in the form of a crocodile) in potholes.
+Two artists, Jim Bachor of Chicago and Baadal Nanjundaswamy of Bengaluru, India, have used artwork as a commentary on potholes by placing mosaics (depicting ice cream in various manifestations) or sculpture (in the form of a crocodile) in potholes.
 Elsewhere, activists in Russia used painted caricatures of local officials with their mouths as potholes, to show their anger about the poor state of the roads.
 In Manchester, England, a graffiti artist painted images of penises around potholes, which often resulted in them being repaired within 48 hours.

 Activists in Spain have also got quick fixes with penis graffiti.

 Song

 The Beatles song "A Day in the Life" references potholes.
 John Lennon wrote the song's final verse inspired by a Far & Near news brief, in the same 17 January edition of the Daily Mail that had inspired the first two verses.
 Under the headline "The holes in our roads", the brief stated: "There are 4,000 holes in the road in Blackburn, Lancashire, or one twenty-sixth of a hole per person, according to a council survey.
 If Blackburn is typical, there are two million holes in Britain's roads and 300,000 in London."